SpheITguru/LINUX/book/file-6-Shell-Scripts.md

 secondly, you can write it using the interpreter placed in the first line of the script preceded by #! (as in #!/bin/bash)

+(#) The pound sign prefaces comments that can take up an entire line.

+You can use set -x near the beginning of the script to display each command that is executed or launch your scripts using.\
+$ bash -x myscript